Miley Cyrus Does ‘Wall Squat’ Vocal Scales While Offering Rehabilitation Lessons

-Miley seemed to be taking a singing lesson as she worked on her voice.
+Miley seemed to be practicing her singing as she worked on her voice.
 However, when she realized she was on camera, she stopped and laughed.
 As she took a break, the multi-talented celebrity rocked an all black-colored outfit that included a short-sleeved t-shirt and black pants.
-She was singing sans shoes as she showed off both her perfect pitch and her new haircut that slightly resembles that way her dad, Billy Ray Cyrus, wears his mop.
+She was singing sans shoes as she showed off both her perfect pitch and her new haircut that slightly resembles the way her dad, Billy Ray Cyrus, wears his mop.
 In other words, she had undergone a mullet-esque style revision.

 Her face seemed to be mostly devoid of makeup, although her eyebrows looked like they had been treated with some color as seen underneath her wispy bangs.
 She had small bags underneath her eyes, indicating that perhaps she had been working too hard.